CSAILVision/miniplaces/README.md

     5.0000    0.9525
 ```

-In this demo, we take top i ( i=1...5) predictions (and ignore the
-rest) from your result file and plot the error as a function of the
-number of guesses.
+In this demo, we take top i ( i=1...5) predictions (and ignore the rest) from your result file and plot the error as a function of the number of guesses.

 Only the error with 5 guesses will be used to determine the winner.

-(The demo.val.pred.txt used here is a synthetic result.)
+The demo.val.pred.txt used here is a synthetic result.

 ## 3. Baseline models

+* The baseline models trained in [MatConvNet](http://www.vlfeat.org/matconvnet/) is available inside [model](model).
+* PyTorch model and TensorFlow model (TODO).

 ## 4. Reference
 Link: [Places2 Database](http://places2.csail.mit.edu), [Places1 Database](http://places.csail.mit.edu)